Tabulater/MolSight/README.md

 ## Wanna Help?
 Found a bug?
 Have an idea?
 Open an issue or send a PR!
 I'm always looking to improve this.

-## Get in Touch
-Hit me up at your.email@example.com with questions or just to say hi!